Plan Summary & Client FAQs

 Is it okay to climb for fun outside the plan?

 You should discuss this with me so I can put sessions in that represent this extra time.
-As your coach, I want to keep an eye on your total training volume and make sure we are progressing your load and work capacity.
-If you “hide” climbing time from me, I can’t do my job.
-If you find you are climbing a lot more or a lot less than your plan indicates, let me know!
+A little bit of climbing after your warmup to get primed is OK.
+But if you find you are climbing a lot more or a lot less than your plan indicates, let me know!

 I don’t know how to do <X> exercise.
 How do I learn?